 5. Supplements/Herbs: Coenzyme Q10 (CoQ10), curcumin, lemon balm, nattokinase, L-arginine, l-glutamine, Catuaba, cayenne pepper, ginger root, Ginkgo Biloba, Gotu kola, jiaoqulan, lotus, parsley, Schisandra, American hellebore, skullcap, barberry, black cohosh, black haw, coleus, fenugreek, ginseng, goldenthread, hawthorn, horseradish, ho-shou-wu, linden flower, nettle, olive leaf, paprika, prickly ash, Siberian, valerian, vervain, common yarrow, camphor, eucalyptus, melatonin, alpha lipoic acid (ALA).

-7. Hormones: estrogen, progesterone (this is why symptoms are worse around and during periods).
+7. Hormones: estrogen, progesterone (this is why symptoms are worse before and a day or two into the period).

 8. Class of drugs known to be vasodilators: alpha-adrenoceptor antagonist (alpha-blockers), angiotensin-converting enzyme (ACE) inhibitors, angiotensin receptor blockers (ARB’s), beta2-adrenoceptor agonists (b2-agonists), calcium-channel blockers (CCB’s), centrally acting sympatholytics, direct-acting vasodilators, endothelin receptor antagonists, ganglionic blockers, nitrodilators, phosphodiesterase inhibitors, potassium-channel openers, renin inhibitors.